What is FOB Shipping Point?

 FOB is a shipping term that stands for “free on board.”
 If a shipment is designated FOB (the seller’s location), then as soon as the delivery of goods leaves the seller’s barn, the seller records the sale as complete.
-The buyer owns the products en route to its warehouse and must pay any delivery costs.
+Consequently, the buyer has to state an increase in inventory and cover the costs of shipping to their facility.

 That also means that if a pallet of jewelry is lost or damaged in shipment, the buyer must file any claims for compensation – not the seller – since the purchase became the buyer’s responsibility directly.

 It is in the buyer’s best interest to have the shipping terms be stated as FOB (the buyer’s location), or FOB Destination.
 So if the buyer is headquartered in New York, the terms would read “FOB New York.”
 And only when the purchased shipment arrives in perfect condition does the buyer accept it and consider the items listed in its system.
 The sale is formally complete at that point.

 While FOB is the most commonly-used shipping point, others include:

 - FAS.
 Free Alongside, which means that the seller must deliver goods on a ship that pulls up next to a boat of a specific name, close enough that the ship can use its lifting devices to bring it onboard.